Here’s the Lowdown on Single Stage, Two Stage, and Variable Speed Air Conditioning

 Basics of single stage air conditioning

 Most American homes with central air conditioning use a single stage compressor.
 These compressors were standard for decades, and they continue to represent the majority of AC units we service in the Atlanta area.

 A single stage compressor turns on when indoor temperatures exceed the temperature setting on your thermostat.
 For example, if you set the thermostat to 75 degrees, the air conditioner will run anytime indoor temperatures hit 76 degrees.
 After the AC cools the house back to 75 degrees, it will turn off again.

 Single stage compressors always operate at 100% capacity.
+In other words, they always run at full blast.
 They turn themselves on and off continuously throughout the day.